MekanJuma/Task-Manager-Chrome-Extension/README.md

 1. Click the extension icon to open the task manager
 2. Use the "New Task" button to create new tasks
 3. Organize tasks into groups
+4. Add tags by typing and pressing Enter
+5. Remove tags using the × button
-4. Drag and drop tasks to reorder them
+6. Drag and drop tasks to reorder them
-5. Click on a task title to view details
+7. Click on a task title to view details
-6. Use the edit and delete buttons to manage tasks
+8. Use the edit and delete buttons to manage tasks
-7. Switch between Active, Completed, and On Hold tasks using the tabs
+9. Switch between Active, Completed, and On Hold tasks using the tabs
-8. Use the search bar to filter tasks (with smart debouncing)
+10. Use the search bar to filter tasks (with smart debouncing)
-9. Sort tasks using the sort dropdown
+11. Sort tasks using the sort dropdown
-10. Toggle between light and dark themes
+12. Toggle between light and dark themes
-11. View task analytics in the report section
+13. View task analytics in the report section

 ## Development